forum-app-team/fa-auth/readme.md

 A authentication microservice built with Node.js and Express.
 It handles user registration, login, and JWT-based session management.

 ## Latest Update
-+ To start the Rabbit MQ Message Consumer for Failed user creations, run `npm run worker`
++ Implemented Email Verification
-+ Still need to add the consumer for email verification
++ Still need test it.

 ## Features
 ### Authentication